 Synthetic peptides (25-30 amino acids long) covering predicted neoepitopes.

-Can be loaded onto APCs for presentation to T cells.
+Can be loaded onto antigen-presenting cells for presentation to T-cells.

 D. Co-Culture System

-APCs are pulsed with neoantigen peptides and incubated before adding T cells.
+Antigen-presenting cells are pulsed with neoantigen peptides and incubated before adding T-cells.

-T cells and APCs are co-cultured in a 96-well plate.
-It ensures effective antigen presentation and T cell stimulation.
+T-cells and antigen-presenting cells are co-cultured in a 96-well plate.
+This ensures effective antigen presentation and T-cell stimulation.